openlibhums/memory-alpha/content/pages/support/plugins/adverts.md

 It is possible to show basic adverts on Janeway, this can be (done next to articles (left and right margin)).

 This plugin is not active and requires further development.
-If you are a hosted client <!-- Missing Hyperlink --> and wish to show basic adverts on Janeway, contact Support. <!-- Missing hyperlink -->
+If you are a hosted client and wish to show basic adverts on Janeway, contact support.

 Recommended image dimensions :